jorge-cardoso/jorge-cardoso.github.io/research/aiops_white_paper.md

 To come...

+## Research Methodology

+We will follow a KPI-driven development for the new approaches and algorithms devised by the project.
+This means that we will always implement first a baseline algorithm to clearly demonstrate the limitations of existing approaches.
+Afterwards, for each incremental enhancement we make to the new algorithm, we will quantify the improvement using ROC AUC, F1 Score, etc.

 ## Team and Culture

 Several researchers have contributed to iForesight, namely, llya Shakhat, Paul Staab, Wei Guangsheng, Jinxunmi,